lkris/my-phaser3-template/README.md

 ### Requirements

-[Node.js](https://nodejs.org) is requested to install and run build/deploy scripts.
+[Node.js](https://nodejs.org) is required to install and run build/deploy scripts.

 ## Install and run